Crime and its repression: Reception

 Crime and its repression is an originally German book that was translated into English in 1913 and reprinted in 1968.
 These two events helped the book gain more prominence on a broader scale.
 The book established itself as one of the most widely used educational books of criminology up until the 1930s, especially in the US.
 The book was one of Germany's first full criminal reviews and that made it exceptional for its time.
 It sparked public interest in the topic of crime's causes and prevention.
 The considerate collection of data and Aschaffenburg's ability to generalize was the scientific basis needed around the beginning of the 20th century.
 This basis, combined with consistent and effective propaganda, such as by Tighe Hopkins, pushed the increase in attention towards criminal psychology among the public.

 The book was especially well received for its careful approach of analyzing statistics and making use of a progressive method.
 Many reviews praise the author for his objective, scientific method and his care for exceptionally detailed analyses.
 Many of Aschaffenburg's conclusions drawn in Crime and its repression based on carefully collected and verified data could debunk several theories that were discussed in the domain of criminology at the time of publishment.
 Reviews from the US praise the author for his sharp way of reasoning and conclude that his statements focused on Germany can easily be transferred to the US.
 In particular, his opinions about juveniles involved in court trials found much support among the academic community.
 Aschaffenburg was commended for the amount of psychological insight these sections showed.
 Especially the proposal of individualization of punishment was perceived as rather novel and progressive and Aschaffenburg was one of the leading advocates for this proposal.
 An additional factor that made Crime and its repression so novel and impressive for reviewers from journals about political and social sciences for example, was the emphasis that was laid upon the search for causes of criminality itself.
 Aschaffenburg's eagerness to actually identify the causes of criminal behaviour and treat the problem at the root was well received by scholars around the world.

 The same reviews often criticize the lack of reference to the US, where some of Aschaffenburg's proposals were already implemented.
 Scholars strain that Aschaffenburg could have easily turned to some states in the US as an example discuss the effectiveness of indeterminate sentences, probation as well as parole regulations and prisoners aid societies.

 After the book was published, Gustav Aschaffenburg continued to practice in a psychiatry in Cologne and kept on publishing various educational books on criminology and psychology.
 He also published his first own magazine called "Monatszeitschrift", the first edition was sold in April 1904.
-He became one of the most influential forensic psychologists of his time, escpecially in Germany and the USA.
+He became one of the most influential forensic psychologists of his time, especially in Germany and the USA.
 After having to flee from nationalsocialism in the 1930s, he became a professor at the Johns-Hopkins University in the USA.